SudasunViraj/SchoolManagementSystem/Readme.md

 PASSWORD : pass
 ```

 ## or simply register your own username and password

+## Instructions

+>> Attach given Database files to your SQL server.

+>> In Visual Studio open the Project and do following change to backend.
 >> Change Datasource to your own SQL server name in all modules!

 ```c#